Zora Neale Hurston: College and graduate studies

-Alain Locke recommended Hurston to Charlotte Osgood Mason, a philanthropist and literary patron who had supported Locke and other African-American authors, such as Langston Hughes; however, she also tried to direct their work.
+Alain Locke recommended Hurston to Charlotte Osgood Mason, a philanthropist and literary patron who had supported Locke and other Black American authors, such as Langston Hughes; however, she also tried to direct their work.
 Mason became interested in Hurston's work and supported her travel in the South for research from 1927 to 1932 with a stipend of $200 per month.
-In return, she wanted Hurston to give her all the material she collected about Negro music, folklore, literature, hoodoo, and other forms of culture.
-Hurston's 1927-1932 travel in the South was also backed by the Association for the Study of Negro Life (now known as the Association for the Study of African American Life and History) and the American Folklore Society, which awarded her grants totaling $1,400.
+In return, she wanted Hurston to give her all the material she collected about Black American music, folklore, literature, hoodoo, and other forms of culture.
+Hurston's 1927–1932 travel in the South was also backed by the Association for the Study of Negro Life (now known as the Association for the Study of African American Life and History) and the American Folklore Society, which awarded her grants totaling $1,400.

 At the same time, Hurston needed to satisfy Boas as her academic adviser.
 Boas was a cultural relativist who wanted to overturn ideas about ranking cultures in a hierarchy of values.

 After graduating from Barnard, Hurston spent two years as a graduate student in anthropology, working with Boas at Columbia University.
 Living in Harlem in the 1920s, Hurston befriended writers including Langston Hughes and Countee Cullen.
 Her apartment, according to some accounts, was a popular spot for social gatherings.
 Around this time, Hurston had a few literary successes, placing in short-story and playwriting contests in Opportunity: A Journal of Negro Life, published by the National Urban League.

-Personal life

-In 1927, Hurston married Herbert Sheen, a jazz musician and a former teacher at Howard.
-He later went to medical school and became a physician.
-Their marriage ended in 1931.

-In 1935, Hurston was involved with Percy Punter, a graduate student at Columbia University.
-He inspired the character of Tea Cake in Their Eyes Were Watching God.

-In 1939, while Hurston was working for the WPA in Florida, she married Albert Price.
-They separated after a few months, but did not divorce until 1943.

-The following year, Hurston married James Howell Pitts of Cleveland.
-That marriage, too, lasted less than a year.

-Hurston twice lived in a cottage in Eau Gallie, Florida: in 1929 and again in 1951.